Steps to Employ a Work-Study Student

-- Have a Work-Study Contract in place (See Steps to Participating in the Work-Study Program Page)
+- Have a Work-Study Contract in place (see Steps to Participating in the Work-Study Program)

 - Post the Position.
 Contact Internship and Career Center to post positions on Handshake.
 Interested students will contact your organization directly to apply.

 - Verify Work-Study.
-Before you interview a student, verify that the student has Work-Study eligibility.
-To verify Work-Study eligibility, have the student present the Work-Study Certificate which the student can retrieve by logging onto their MyAwards account.
-If unavailable, contact the Work-Study Coordinator directly to confirm eligibility.
+Before you interview a student, verify that the student is eligible for Work-Study by requesting the student's Work-Study Eligibility Certificate.
+The student can retrieve the certificate by logging into their MyAwards account.
 A Work-Study award is a specific amount of money that a student can earn during employment.
-The UC Davis Financial Aid and Scholarships Office is responsible for determining a student’s financial need and eligibility for a Work-Study award.
-Please have the student’s ID number available.
+UC Davis Financial Aid and Scholarships is responsible for determining a student’s financial need and eligibility for a Work-Study award.

 - Work-Study is awarded to students on an annual basis.
 Students can use their awards in the fiscal period from July 1 to June 30.

-- Submit the Hire Request Form that is sent once a work-study contract is in place.
-The Work-Study Coordinator must receive the signed Work-Study Eligibility Form.
-Work- Study cannot pay wages until you receive the Hire Authorization e-mail from the Work-Study Coordinator.
+- Submit the Hire Request Form that is sent once a Work-Study contract is in place.
+The Work-Study Manager must receive the signed Work-Study Eligibility Form.
+Once the form has been received, the Work-Study Manager will email the invoice template to the person responsible for payroll.
+Work-Study cannot pay wages prior to the effective eligibility date listed on the Work-Study Employment Eligibility Form.

 - Set up a Hiring Appointment.
 Once you select a student(s), be sure to schedule a hiring appointment with your HR department.

 - To determine how many hours a student can be paid under a Work-Study award take the award amount and divide it by the pay rate.
 Example: If a student has an award of $3,000 and an hourly pay rate of $10, they can work 300 hours through Work-Study.
 Once a student has utilized their full Work-Study award, employers may continue employing the student without Work-Study program reimbursement.